AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 For these methods

 * A 1D or 2D value will produce a single result
-* A multiband image will produce a vector Value of results, one for each band.
+* A multiband image will produce a vector Value of results with the result for each band.

-For example, if **d** is an RGB image, calling `d.mean()` will return a Value holding an array with three elements, one for each band.
+For example, if **d** is an RGB image, calling `d.mean()` will return a Value holding an array with three elements: the mean for each band.
 Calling `mean` on that again, by running `d.mean().mean()`, will produce the mean of those three values.